A 2-year-old child draws with colored pencils in an album and screams.

 How about grabbing some crayons and letting your child draw a picture of a time when they were happy?
 This activity allows your child to share their feelings through drawing.
 Plus, it teaches kids to focus on the task at hand and pay attention to detail.

-What Is In Your Head Creative Worksheet - LittleBigArtists
+What Is In Your Head - Printable Worksheet with Creative Drawing Activity

 What’s in Your Head?